palewire/news-homepages/docs/adding.md

 ### Scheduling actions

 While all sites in our directory are archived at least two times per day, bundles can have additional archiving runs scheduled via GitHub Actions.
-This allow for optimizing our runs for local time and also results in a tweet automatically posted to the [@newshomepages](https://twitter.com/newshomepages) account.
+This allows for optimizing our runs for local time and also results in a tweet automatically posted to the [@newshomepages](https://twitter.com/newshomepages) account.

 Adding a new batch run requires creating a new YAML file in the `.github/workflows` directory that inherits from a reusable workflow shared by similar files.
 It should be named `archive-your-bundle-slug.yml`.
 If you'd like to schedule a new bundle run, submit a file like this via pull request.
 You should only need to customize the name, the cron and the bundle.